treehouses/treehouses.github.io/pages/blog/list.md

 # Blogs

+[Reviewing Pull Requests on the CLI Repository](20190930-reviewprs.md) on September 30th, 2019 by Xavierh93

 [Adding a New Feature to the cli](20190831-newfeature.md) on August 31, 2019 by irisb1701

 [Raspberry Pi Headless Setup](20190816-headless.md) on August 16, 2019 by irisb1701